Luvvydev/opening-notation-drills/README.md

 A focused chess training app built around **opening line practice**, with **notation training as a secondary objective**.

 This project is designed to force **active recall**.
-You are expected to make mistakes, see why they are mistakes, and continue playing.
-Nothing ends instantly.
-Learning happens while the position is still on the board.
+You are expected to make mistakes, see why they are mistakes, and continue playing

 ---